kodecocodes/i10t/sirikit/sirikit.markdown

 }
 ```

-This method is for resolving the pickup location.
+This method resolves the pickup location.
 The completion block takes a `INPlacemarkResolutionResult` parameter, which is the specific subclass for dealing with location values in the Intents framework.
 Here you accept any pickup location that arrives with the intent.
-If there is no pickup location, you tell Siri that a value is needed.
+If there is no pickup location, you tell Siri that a value is required.

 Build and run the app, and ask Siri to book you a ride using WenderLoon, giving no extra information:

 ![iPhone](images/AskForPickup.png)

 You supplied no pickup information in the original intent, so the resolution method tells Siri to ask for more data.
 If you then say a location, the resolution method is called again.
 The resolution method will get called multiple times until you end up with a success or a failure.

-However **the handler object is initialized from scratch for each separate interaction with Siri**.
-A different instance of `RideRequestHandler` dealt with each interaction.
-This means you cannot use any state information on the handler when dealing with intents.
+However, **the handler object is initialized from scratch for each separate interaction with Siri**.
+A different instance of `RideRequestHandler` deals with each interaction, which means you cannot use any state information on the handler when dealing with intents.

 Back in Xcode, add another resolution method, this time for the drop-off location: